MileHacker Logo

 Airport Transfer Tips

-For transfers travel from the airport to city/accommodation, consider pre-booking hotel shuttles.
+For transfers travel getting from the airport to city/accommodation, think about pre-booking-booking hotel shuttles.
 Taxis are always available, with varying day and night rates.

 Getting to Your Stay